tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   * FN (False Negatives): Refers to the positive values that were incorrectly classified as negative by the model.

-* The ROC Curve and AUC are a couple of techniques that use the values from the confusion matrix to check and visualize the performance of a classification model

 * ROC stands for "Receiver Operating Characteristic."

+* The ROC curve and AUC are a couple of techniques that use the values from the confusion matrix to check and visualize the performance of a classification model.

 * The ROC curve shows the performance of a classification model as its discrimination threshold is varied.

-* To plot a ROC curve, we use two parameters: true positive rate (`TPR` - also known as recall) and the false positive rate (`FPR`).
+* To plot a ROC curve, we use two parameters: true positive rate (`TPR`-also known as recall) and false positive rate (`FPR`).

 * The `TPR` is calculated as follows: